oloc/vps/README.md

 It retrieves my favorite aliases, because I'm used to them.

 ## Software installation
-It installs sudo, git, x2go, xfce
+It installs sudo, git, x2go